willstMSFT/microsoft-365-docs/microsoft-365/commerce/licenses/downloads-faq1.md

 # Download volume licensing products

-You can download products that you bought via volume licensing (VL) either as Executable (EXE) files or as ISO (International Standards Organization) image files from the **Downloads** page in the <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">Microsoft 365 admin center</a>.
+If you bought products via volume licensing (VL), you can download the products either as Executable (EXE) files or as ISO (International Standards Organization) image files from the **Downloads** page in the <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">Microsoft 365 admin center</a>.

 ## Before you begin